djhmateer/djhmateer.github.io/_posts/2021-01-27-amd 7970 graphics card and philips BDM4037U monitor.md

 It can output at 4k ie:

 - 3840*2160
-- 60Hhz on the mini display port
+- 60 Hz on the mini display port

 The drivers I'm running are from Jan 18, 2021 [from here](https://www.amd.com/en/support/graphics/amd-radeon-hd/amd-radeon-hd-7000-series/amd-radeon-hd-7970)